StevenBlack/vocab/million-dollar-words.md

 ### dieresis
-The two dots placed on top of the second of two vowels that indicates that they are supposed to be pronounced separately, as in cooperate.
+The two dots placed on top of the second of two vowels that indicates that they are supposed to be pronounced separately.

 ### diglot
 Someone who is fluent in two languages is diglot.
 Can be both an adjective and a noun; it's just a different way of saying bilingual.
 Polyglot is the next step up.
-Pronounced DYE-GLOT.

 ### dilatory